-\emph{The embedding of spatial and brightness features.} The average angle formed by two links in a constellation ($s_{15}$) also has a global gradient, from $360^{\circ}$ (meaning the constellation has no angles) throughout the leftmost cluster, to sharp angles throughout the rightmost.
-Almost all non-planar constellations ($s_{16}$) are isolated from the rest, in a central cluster.
-The remaining statistics have local gradients; in particular, the average magnitude ($s_{17}$) has a distinct gradient within many of the clusters.
+\paragraph{Six clusters of constellations} Fig~\ref{fig:manifold_gradients} (bottom) summarises intuitively the clusters of line figures.
+(They correspond to the strongly connected components of the nearest-neighbour network of constellations described in Sec.~\ref{sec:metrics}.)

-The same Fig.~\ref{fig:manifold_gradients} (bottom) summarises intuitively the shape of the line figures, as grouped in major clusters.
-Cluster $\mathbf{C_1}$ (the smallest possible line figures, namely single segments) comprises 12.7\% of all constellations. $\mathbf{C_2}$ (line- and tree-like constellations) is the largest cluster at 46.5\% and has small subclusters: disconnected line- and tree-like line figures in (a), and spatially small but well branched line figures in (c). $\mathbf{C_3}$ (spatially large and very bright figures) comprises only 14 constellations. $\mathbf{C_4}$ groups almost all of the non-planar constellations, at 3.7\% of the total; besides the common property of non-planarity, these constellations are otherwise very diverse in shape. $\mathbf{C_5}$ (large constellations with complex internal structures of both cycles and tendrils) is the second-largest cluster with 20\%. $\mathbf{C_6}$ (triangles and triangular meshes, no tendrils) groups 3.7\% of the figures.
-Finally, $\mathbf{C_7}$ (cycles larger than three lines, no tendrils) comprises 12.2\%.
+Cluster $\mathbf{C_1}$ (the smallest figures: single links) comprises 12\% of all constellations. $\mathbf{C_2}$ (line- and tree-like constellations) is the largest cluster at 46\% and has small subclusters, e.g., disconnected line figures in (a). $\mathbf{C_3}$ (4\% of the total) groups almost all of the non-planar constellations; besides their non-planarity, these constellations are otherwise diverse in shape. $\mathbf{C_4}$ (large constellations with complex internal structures of both cycles and tendrils) is the second-largest cluster with 21\%. $\mathbf{C_5}$ (triangles and triangular meshes, no tendrils) groups 4\% of the figures.
+Finally, $\mathbf{C_6}$ (cycles larger than three lines, no tendrils) comprises 12\%.

-In the embedding, the clusters are oriented such that constellations in different clusters, but with some features in common, remain relatively close.
-For example, constellations in $\mathbf{C_4}$ with fewer links ($s_1$) are oriented towards $\mathbf{C_1}$, and those with most links towards $\mathbf{C_5}$.
-Large clusters have clear internal gradients in feature values.
-We provide examples as to where well known IAU constellations, and less known constellations from other cultures, are embedded, in Fig.~\ref{fig:manifold_examples}: black data points mark some of the IAU constellations, whose line figures are available elsewhere~\cite{IAU}, while red data points and bold names mark constellations from other cultures, and their line figures are shown to scale.
+In the embedding, constellations in different clusters, but with some common features, remain close.
+For example, constellations in $\mathbf{C_3}$ with few links ($s_1$) are oriented towards $\mathbf{C_1}$, and those with many links towards $\mathbf{C_4}$.
+The clusters have internal gradients in feature values.
+We show where well known IAU constellations, and less known constellations from other cultures, are embedded, in Fig~\ref{fig:manifold_examples}: black stars mark some of the IAU constellations~\cite{IAU}, while orange ones mark some constellations from other cultures.
+Their line figures are shown to scale.